-Therapeutic Self-care Demand is the totality of “self-care actions to be performed for some duration in order to meet known self-care requisites by using valid methods and related sets of actions and operations.”
+Therapeutic Self-care Demand is the totality of “self-care actions to be performed for some duration to meet known self-care requisites by using valid methods and related sets of actions and operations.”

 Self-care Deficit delineates when nursing is needed.
-Nursing is required when an adult (or in the case of a dependent, the parent or guardian) is incapable of or limited in the provision of continuous effective self-care.
+Nursing is required when an adult (or in the case of a dependent, the parent or guardian) is incapable of or limited in providing continuous effective self-care.

 Nursing System is the product of a series of relations between the persons: legitimate nurse and legitimate client.
-This system is activated when the client’s therapeutic self-care demand exceeds available self-care agency, leading to the need for nursing.
+This system is activated when the client’s therapeutic self-care demand exceeds the available self-care agency, leading to nursing.

 Self-care Requisites or requirements can be defined as actions directed toward the provision of self-care.
 It is presented in three categories:

-Universal self-care requisites are associated with life processes and the maintenance of the integrity of human structure and functioning.
+Universal self-care requisites are associated with life processes and the maintenance of the human structure and functioning integrity.

 - The maintenance of a sufficient intake of air